Research

 Nonlocality and contextuality are at the root of conceptual puzzles in quantum mechanics, and are key resources for quantum advantage in information-processing tasks.
 Bell nonlocality is best understood as the incompatibility between quantum correlations and the classical theory of causality, applied to relativistic causal structure.
 Contextuality, on the other hand, is on a more controversial foundation.
 In a recent work [2], I provide a common conceptual ground between nonlocality and contextuality as violations of classical causality, showing that all causal models that allow for violations of Bell or Kochen-Specker-contextuality inequalities violate the principle of “no-fine-tuning”.
 This means that no classical causal model that reproduces those correlations can faithfully represent the causal structure that our interventions and observations on quantum systems seem to obey.
 Thus the quantum violation of classical causality goes beyond the case of space-like separated systems, and manifests already in scenarios involving single systems.

-Building upon this result, this project aims, among other things, to explore how this unified view of these two key quantum phenomena can shed light on the power of nonlocality and contextuality as resources for quantum information.
-It also aims to determine whether it can lead to robust experimental tests of contextuality, and to clarify and explore the philosophical implications of quantum causality.
+Building upon this result, this project aims, among other things, to explore how principles such as no-fine-tuning can help understanding what is nonclassical about quantum phenomena, and their ability to act as resources for quantum information.
+It also aims to produce new fundamental experimental tests, and to clarify and explore the philosophical implications of quantum causality.

 1. Eric G. Cavalcanti and Raymond Lal, “On modifications of Reichenbach’s principle of common cause in light of Bell’s theorem”, Journal of Physics A: Mathematical and Theoretical Physics 47, Special Issue: ’50 years of Bell’s theorem’, 424018 (2014).